Cootamundra West railway station: Heritage listing

 Cootamundra West is a major station building which was abandoned as a station because of the change of proposed route for the main southern line.
-It is one of the finest structures from the Edwardian period of railway building and is a good example of redundancy taking place not long after the time of construction.
-The station group are a strong element in the townscape and of high significance in the development and history of railway construction.
+It is one of the finest structures from the Edwardian period of railway building and is a good example of redundancy becoming obsolescence shortly after construction.
+The station group is a strong element in the townscape and of high significance in the development and history of railway construction.
 The building was used for many years as offices after its original purpose was changed.

 Cootamundra West railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as socially rare.